 Osvât Laskai (Osvaldus de Lasko)

 After a brief first part in which the main theological mistakes of the Greeks are discussed, the sermon begins a detailed history of twelve divisions between Latin and Greek churches, which will occupy three sermons.
 The basis is Antoninus' Chronicon .
 In this sermon there are the first four.
 "Unde de his divisionibus grecorum ab ecclesia Rhomana in tribus sermonibus per modum historie loquamur, videlicet in isto sermone de quattuor divisionibus, in secundo similiter de quattuor, et in tertio similiter de quattuor divisionibus" (f. p1r).
+Emphasis is placed on the themes of Purgatory and the primacy of the Roman church.

 ... will occupy three sermons.
 The basis is Antoninus '